Sustainable development - demographic changes

 Old-age income adequacy

-Income level of over-65s compared to before
+- How income level of over-65s compared to before varies between Member States

 Public finance sustainability

 More than a one third increase in public debt in the EU between 2000 and 2012.
 No recovery since the onset of the economic crisis

 Between 2000 and 2007 public debt in the EU was close to the reference level of 60 % of GDP, reaching its lowest point of 59 % at the end of this period.
 With the emergence of the economic crisis, a distinctive turnaround took place.
 Between 2007 and 2012 public debt increased considerably by 26.3 percentage points, reaching 85.3 %.

 To combat the recession, many Member States adopted expansionary and counter-cyclical fiscal policies.
 Banks and other sectors were temporarily, and sometimes considerably, supported with state aid, which led to immense public spending.
 Because high levels of public debt are not sustainable in the long term, the Europe 2020 strategy calls for a coordinated exit from the state aid framework.